joloinc/.github/profile/README.md

 # Jolo Software Inc.

-We are an independent technology development group, focusing on game development, physical simulations and software solutions.
+We are an independent technology development group, focusing on game development and software solutions.

 ## Cofounders